KristerV/krister.ee/cv/content.md

 # Krister Viirsaar

+I'm a software developer who's constantly thinking how to improve our society.

 ## Overview

 When 3D animation didn't satisfy my entrepeneurial fascination, I started to learn programming online.
 My third project got funded, but ended up flunking anyway.
 Since then I've worked at large companies and small startups, anything that provides a proper challenge.
 I love going on out my comfort zone and learning about various aspects of any project - not just software.